AquAdvantage Salmon Approval

 How the AquAdvantage Salmon is different from other fish

 AquAdvantage Salmon has been genetically engineered to reach a growth marker important to the aquaculture industry more rapidly than its non-GE farm-raised Atlantic salmon counterpart.
 It does so because it contains an rDNA construct that is composed of the growth hormone gene from Chinook salmon under the control of a promoter (a sequence of DNA that turns on the expression of a gene) from another type of fish called an ocean pout.
-This allows the salmon to reach a growth marker important to the aquaculture industry faster than non-GE farm-raised Atlantic salmon.

 Food safety evaluation